jschlatow/taskopen/doc/man/taskopen.1.md

 # MIGRATION FROM TASKOPEN 1.x

 The following table compares command line arguments of taskopen 1.x with taskopen 2.0.
+Note that the `--include/--exclude` options require the definition of the appropriate actions in your config file.
+Moreover, you are able to define aliases for convenience (see **taskopenrc**(5)).

 |         Taskopen 1.x         |         Taskopen 2.0         |
 | :--------------------------- | :--------------------------- |